brpadilha/backend-challenge-gen/README.md

 # About this project

-This is a project made to resolve [this](https://github.com/lucasfonmiranda/gen-careers) backend challenges.
+This is a project made to resolve [this](https://github.com/lucasfonmiranda/gen-careers) backend challenge.

+The [front-end]('https://github.com/brpadilha/front-end-challenge-gen') of this challenge.

 ## Project resume